 The technique of telling a single story or story experience across multiple platforms and formats using current digital technologies.
-Brud's ongoing Lil Miquela storyline is a famous example.

 A performance in which a virtual avatar's likeness is projected onto a virtual stage within virtual reality, synced to pre-recorded music.
 Not to be confused with a hologram concert.

-Virtual Influencer Marketing is a type of digital marketing that focuses on using virtual humans and characters to spread your brand's message to the masses.
+Virtual Influencer Marketing is a type of digital marketing that focuses on using virtual influencers and characters to spread your brand's message to the masses.
 Virtual Influencer Marketing leverages storytelling and new media to create immersive media experiences that resonate deeply with a target demographic.